baharmon/grass-tutorials-paper/paper.md

 ## Implementation

-This collection of tutorials was published as web documents paired with computational notebooks.
-To reach a broad audience, the tutorials are published as web documents for immediate, easy access via web browsers.
+To reach a broad audience, the tutorials in this collection are published as web documents for immediate, easy access via web browsers.
 When appropriate, web documents are accompanied by a downloadable computational notebook, encouraging  interactivity, engagement, and geocomputational thinking.
 The tutorials – which are built and deployed using the Quarto scientific publishing system [@Quarto] – are written in Markdown with YAML frontmatter.
 Tutorials are composed in Markdown for human-readable source code, efficient version control, executable code blocks for different interfaces, rendering in multiple formats, and reproducibility.
 As this open education project aims to teach different ways to interface with GRASS, executable code for multiple relevant interfaces such as the GUI, CLI, Python, or R can be included in tutorials as tabsets.
 Once tutorials have been written, they are reviewed by the GRASS Development Team, rendered as web documents and Jupyter notebooks, and deployed to an Open Source Geospatial Foundation website.
 The source code for the tutorials is built in the GitHub repository https://github.com/OSGeo/grass-tutorials and deployed to the website https://grass-tutorials.osgeo.org using GitHub Actions.

 ![An example of fractional Brownian motion from a [tutorial](https://grass-tutorials.osgeo.org//content/tutorials/noise/noise.html) introducing procedural noise in GRASS.
 This tutorial demonstrates stochastic functions for procedurally generating data. \label{fig:figure_4}](figure_4.png){ width=100% }